cd /var/spool/clientmqueue

 sendmail 14378 smmsp cwd DIR 202,0 4096 163992 clientmqueue

 The clientmqueue is the mail queue for handling locally generated outbound emails.
-If you have sendmail running, and seeing this problem then it indicates you may have a compromised website spamming the world using your server.
+If you have sendmail running, and see this problem then it indicates you may have a compromised website spamming the world using your server.
 Your compromised website (or server) is generating a lot more mail than the sendmail can handle causing clientmqueue to fill up.
-You will have to view the df* and qf* files residing in the /var/spool/clientmqueue to see where these messages are come from, and resolve root cause of the problem.
+You will have to view the df* and qf* files residing in the /var/spool/clientmqueue to see where these messages come from and resolve the root cause of the problem.